DanielY121/mBot_auto_pilot_function/README.md

 # mBot_auto_pilot_function
-# I have added some sound for remind of rotation
+# I have added some sound for remind rotation